Essential Function Job Analysis Training

 - How to establish valid job-relatedness of work tasks and essential function statements

-- How to use work measurement tools such as a push-pull gauge
+- How to use work measurement tools such as push-pull gauges and video recording devices

-- How to use OSHA 300 log data and loss-run analysis to select jobs for analysis
+- How to use OSHA 300 log data and loss-run reports to select jobs for analysis

 - How to match the structure of your report to the purpose of the analysis